|Globalisation and Global Justice, advanced course, 7,5 ECTS Credits|

 Students who have passed an examination may not retake it in order to improve their grades.

-A bachelor's degree/kandidatexamen of at least 180 ECTS credits or the equivalent.
+A bachelor's degree/kandidatexamen of at least 180 ECTS credits, including a 15 ECTS credit degree paper or equivalent, and at least 30 ECTS credits studies in Ethics, or the equivalent.

 |The course is graded according to the ECTS grading scale A-F|